Analysing quantum systems with randomised measurements: Functions of states

 This reasoning can be further generalised to $n$-qudit systems~\cite{elben_renyi_2018,brydges_probing_2019}.
 While Eq.~(\ref{local_purity}) was formulated for global systems, it can be easily applied to access the information about the purity of a subsystem, by considering random unitary operations and projective measurements on the subsystem $i$ only.
 Therefore, the probabilities $P_{U_i}(s_i)$, explicitly given as $\tr(U_i \varrho_i U_i^{\dagger} \ket{s_i}\bra{s_i})$, allow to recover the reduced state's purity.
 In the case of global unitary operations, the discussed approach recovers the original results presented by van Enk and Beenakker, but note that in this case the Hamming distance needs to be redefined \cite{van_enk_measuring_2012}.

 Other interesting quantities are state overlaps and state fidelities.
 As shown in Ref.~\cite{elben_cross-platform_2020}, randomised measurements allow the cross-platform estimation of

 with subscripts $1$ and $2$ referring to the states of two different quantum devices, labelled by $1$ and $2$.
-The above fidelity between mixed states was first proposed in Ref.~\cite{liang_quantum_2019} as a fidelity measure for mixed quantum states.
+The above fidelity between mixed states was first proposed in Ref.~\cite{liang_quantum_2019} .
 It fulfils all of Jozsa's axioms~\cite{jozsa_fidelity_1994} and can be interpreted as a Hilbert-Schmidt product of the two states normalised by their maximal purity.
 Contrary to the widely used Uhlmann fidelity~\cite{uhlmann_transition_1976}, it is easier to compute.
 Evaluation of Eq.~(\ref{eq:2_fidelity}) is done via the randomised measurement of cross-correlations.
 That means that in Eq.~(\ref{local_purity}) different randomly chosen unitaries $U$ and $U'$ are applied to the output state of the two platforms independently.
 Again, this can be understood as a slight generalisation of Eq.~(\ref{elben_to_sectors}); it can also be understood as a version of the SWAP trick in the form of $ \tr{(\varrho_1 \varrho_2)} = \tr(\varrho_1 \otimes \varrho_2 S)$.

 In this spirit, the presented approach to randomised measurements is not limited to informational concepts only.
 It can also provide protocols for the measurement of many-body topological invariants (MBTIs) of symmetry-protected-topological phases.
 Likewise the R\'enyi entropy, MTBIs are non-linear functions of the reduced density matrices.
-The authors in Ref.~\cite{elben_many-body_2020} proposed a measurement scheme for MTBIs associated with the partial reflection, time reversal and internal symmetry \cite{pollmann_detection_2012} of one-dimensional interacting bosonic systems.
+Ref.~\cite{elben_many-body_2020} proposed a measurement scheme for MTBIs associated with the partial reflection, time reversal and internal symmetry \cite{pollmann_detection_2012} of one-dimensional interacting bosonic systems.
 Both of these quantities can be estimated using ensemble averages in a similar manner as in Eq.~(\ref{local_purity}).